SMC Interfaith Projects

-Our ICSC projects and events for the 2012-2013 academic year include:
+The Center's SMC-focused interfaith projects and events for the 2015-2016 academic year include:

-The Center, in coodination with the Resident Hall Association, produced SMC's first Holi celebration, the Hindu holiday that honors the colors of spring and joy in the unity in the diversity of all colors.
-We added an interfaith twist with representatives from many religions joining us for interfaith reflection and dialogue.
-Thank you sponsors: The Resident Hall Association, the College Committee for Inclusive Excellence, the Office of Mission, and the Disney Forum.
+Spring 2013, the Center, in coodination with the Resident Hall Association, produced SMC's first Holi celebration, the Hindu holiday that honors the colors of spring and joy in the unity in the diversity of all colors, and then made it an annual event.
+Our event has an interfaith twist with representatives from many religions joining us for interfaith reflection and dialogue.
+Thank you past sponsors: The Resident Hall Association, Campus Activities Board, the College Committee for Inclusive Excellence, the Office of Mission, and the Disney Forum.